What is learned helplessness?

 - Practice being independent – learn to deal with stuff on your own.

 - Practice making choices.
-Start small, set S.M.A.R.T. goals (must be specific, measurable, achievable, realistic and timely) Be consistent and stick to what you decided.
+Start small, and set S.M.A.R.T. goals (must be specific, measurable, achievable, realistic, and timely).
+Be consistent and stick to what you decide.
 [How to set SMART goals]

 - Practice mindfulness – focus on living in the present.